 - Buzz Woolley

-For more information on how you can make a tax-deductible donation to the Institute for Nonprofit News, contact Interim CEO Denise Malan.
+For more information on how you can make a tax-deductible donation to the Institute for Nonprofit News, contact CEO Sue Cross.